in Google Search Console on Blogger?

 6. Time and Patience

-It can take several days or weeks (3 to 14 days) for Googlebot to fully recognize a newly registered blog.
+It may take several days or weeks (3 to 14 days) for Googlebot to fully recognize a newly registered blog.

 7. Check Indexing

-After 1-3 days, type the following (your specific post URL) into the Google search box.
+After 1-3 days, try to type the following (your specific post URL) into the Google search box.
 If this page appears in the search, it is successfully indexed. e.g.:

 Unfortunately, I still get the same "Redirect error" issues.